-Later, the college became an associate of the University of California and continued as UC’s Medical Department in 1873.
+After sometime, the school became an associate of the University of California and continued as UC’s Medical Department in 1873.
 However, in 1964, it became an autonomous campus before eventually acquiring its new name six years later.
-As of today, it is a public research university solely focused on health sciences (and is still part of UC system).
+Now as we discuss, it is a public research university solely focused on health sciences (and is still part of UC system).
 We will look at more information about UCSF in this post, including its acceptance rate.

 - Read also; Colleges in Texas with no application fee